-Note that an upper bound on the objective value of the approximate solution $z'$ implies a lower bound on its stability $\tau^p_{\star}(z')$.
+Note that an upper bound on the objective value of the approximate solution $z'$ implies a lower bound on its stability $\tau^p_{\star}(z')$ and that $d(z',z^{(p)}) = 0$, i.e. $z'$ and $z^{(p)}$ define the same separating power diagram.
 If we choose $p = 2$, then the auxiliary problems (\ref{optproblemgravitydistance}) of Theorem \ref{solveunitballincone} have optimal objective values $\gamma_j = - \norm{v_j}_2$ for all $j \in [t]$.
 Problem (\ref{optproblemgravitypolyhedron}) then reduces to

-After having computed an optimal solution $z^{(2)}$ of (\ref{optproblemeuclidean}), we get a site vector $z' = c_{2,p} z^{(2)}$ for any arbitrary $p \in [1;\infty]$ whose norm can be bounded from above by the norm of the most stable (\wrt\ $p$) site vector $z^{(p)}$ and a constant factor only depending on $p$ (Theorem \ref{pqnormegal}).
+After computing an optimal solution $z^{(2)}$ of (\ref{optproblemeuclidean}), we get a site vector $z' = c_{2,p} z^{(2)}$ for any arbitrary $p \in [1;\infty]$ whose norm can be bounded from above by the norm of the most stable (w.r.t. $p$) site vector $z^{(p)}$ and a constant factor only depending on $p$ (Theorem \ref{pqnormegal}).
 Hence, we obtain a provable approximation.